Incidence

 Surgery

 Conservative surgery removing only the lump or segment of breast is now offered to up to two thirds of women with one small tumour.
 If the tumour is too big or has spread too far mastectomy is more suitable.
-Also some women choose mastectomy because it brings them greater peace of mind.
+Also, some women choose mastectomy because it brings them greater peace of mind.
 Surgery is often followed up by adjuvant therapy (see examples below) to kill stray cancer cells.
-Every woman who has a mastectomy is entitled to suitable breast prosthesis on the NHS.
+Every woman who has a mastectomy is entitled to breast reconstruction or a suitable breast prosthesis on the NHS.

 Radiotherapy